-In California, labor unions argued for many years that drayage drivers hired by carriers as independent owner-operators actually function as employees and should be recognized as such.
+Within the logistics landscape of California, labor unions have argued for many years that drayage drivers hired by carriers as independent owner-operators actually function as employees and should be recognized as such.
 The carriers’ motive for not doing so, the unions said, was to avoid paying employee benefits.

 On and on the battle went, until it reached the state supreme court in the Dynamex Operations West Inc. vs The Superior Court of Los Angeles County case.
 The court ultimately ruled that, in the event of a class action suit, drivers (and other types of workers) will be presumed to be employees of a company and not independent contractors unless the criteria of a new ABC test are met: